 5.3 In providing the Services, the Supplier warrants, represents and undertakes to:

 (a) co-operate with VAL in all matters relating to the Services, and comply with all instructions of VAL;

 (b) perform the Services with all reasonable care, skill and diligence and in accordance with best practice according (where relevant) to the latest codes of practice and standards in the industry, profession or trade;

-(c) use personnel who are suitably skilled and experienced to perform tasks assigned to them (and meet any minimum levels of skill and/or experience specified by VAL), and in sufficient number to ensure that the Supplier's obligations are fulfilled in accordance with this Contract;
+(c) use personnel who are suitably skilled and experienced to perform tasks assigned to them (and meet any minimum levels of skill and/or experience specified by VAL), and number to ensure that the Supplier's obligations are fulfilled in accordance with this Contract;